bweave/drum-sequencer/README.md

 - `Save` your creation to your local browser storage
 - Load up `Grooves` you've saved
 - `Share` a link to your creation with a friend

+First time building anything of consequence with `create-react-app`. :smile: